orthanc-server/orthanc-setup-samples/docker/ingest-performance/README.md

 | transcoding with GDCM to JPEG lossless (.70) - DicomThreads = 4    |            28.8 |             27.4 |                  |             27.1 |             41.6 |

 Performance is very poor with a single storescu (around 13 images/sec) but there's no impact of muliple concurrent connections:  with 8 concurrent connections, we reach around 110 images/sec and even 145 images/sec with 16 concurrent connections.
-We still need to understand why !
+It seems that storescu is sort of "idle" for 50ms (see below in the analysis) and this explains why Orthanc seems to be idle too hence it accepts multiple storescu without any impact (up to a certain limit of course !)